tonitech/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through an SRX series Services Gateway firewall device from Juniper.md

 ## Prerequisites {#section_zc5_l4c_ghb .section}

 -   An IPsec-VPN connection is created in an Alibaba Cloud VPC.
-For more information, see [创建IPsec连接](reseller.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Create an IPsec-VPN connection.md#).
+For more information, see [Create an IPsec-VPN connection](reseller.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Create an IPsec-VPN connection.md#).

 -   The configuration of the IPsec-VPN connection is downloaded.
-For more information, see [下载IPsec连接配置](reseller.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Download the configuration of an IPsec-VPN connection.md#).
+For more information, see [Download the configuration of an IPsec-VPN connection](reseller.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Download the configuration of an IPsec-VPN connection.md#).

     The IPsec-VPN connection configurations in the following table are used in this example.